Vamanapuram Bus Route: Soundtrack

 Beside directing, Sonu Shishupal also composed the songs featured in the film, lyrics were by Gireesh Puthenchery.
 The background score was composed by C. Rajamani.
 The film reused the song "Rajavin Paarvai" from the 1966 Tamil film Anbe Vaa, originally composed by M. S. Viswanathan.
 The soundtrack album was released by MC Audios & Videos.

 Release and reception

 Vamanapuram Bus Route was released on 23 January 2004.
-It opened in 36 theatres across Kerala.
+It opened major in Savitha Films Ernakulam and other 35 centres Kerala.
 The film received unfavourable reviews from critics.
 Sify's critic wrote that "our heart goes out to Mohanlal, one of the finest actors in the country who is being wasted in insipid films".
 Despite the criticism, the film managed to remain in all 36 theatres in its third week.
-In a 19 February 2004 box office report, The Hindu wrote that "Mohanlal's Vamanapuram Bus Route is doing its third week in 36 centres in Kerala and doing good business outside Kerala".
+In a 19 February 2004 box office report, The Hindu wrote that "Mohanlal's Vamanapuram Bus Route is doing its third week in 36 centres in Kerala and doing good business outside Kerala".The film ended its box office run as a failure.